The Spice of Life (TV series)

 The Spice of Life was a 13-episode television series produced by Blackrod Ltd. and aired by Channel 4 in 1983, with narration by actor Edward Woodward.
 Each half-hour episode covered a different cooking spice or herb, including information on how it grows and is used in various locations around the world; showing several dishes using that spice.

+Executive Producer was Jill Roach, directors were Nigel Maslin, Lyn Gambles, Terry Bryan and Carlos Pasini.
+Editors were Bob Harvey and Colin Barrett.

 Episodes

 Episode titles are not given on-screen, but are derived from Channel 4 press packs.